 Sunlight appears white at first glance, but it is actually a mixture of light of various colors

-light with different wavelengths, such as red, orange, yellow, green, blue, indigo, and violet
+red, orange, yellow, green, blue, indigo, and violet

 This phenomenon is called dispersion of light, and when light passes through a prism it splits into the colors of the rainbow

-1. Absorbing light
+1. Absorption of light

-2. Reflecting light
+2. Reflection of light

-3. Scattering light
+3. Scattering of light

 For example:

-• Leaves → Reflect green
+• Leaves → Reflect green light

-• Charcoal → Mostly absorbs (black)
+• Charcoal → Almost completely absorbs light (black)

 • Paper → Reflects a lot of light (white)